3urobeat/output-logger/README.md

 - `message` - String that is your message.
 - `nodate` - Boolean that determines if your message should have no date.
 If false or undefined the date format will be `YYYY-MM-DD HH:MM:SS`
 - `remove` - Boolean that determines if your message should be removed by the next line.
 The message will not be removed from the log file.

+The order of the parameters above can be changed.
+Take a look at `paramstructure` below in the 'Options' section!

 The message and the type & origin brackets will be colored accordingly to `type`.
 The date bracket will always be colored cyan.
 This function has no name.
 To call it call the variable name under which you imported the library.